ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 | `ENV_SETUP_CGO_ENABLED`| 	`true` | `CGO_ENABLED=true` |
 {: caption="Example of Global Environment Variables " caption-side="bottom"}

-In the CI pipeline, the `code-setup - run-stage` step will have the `CGO_ENABLED` environment variable set to the proper value.
+In the CI pipeline, the `code-setup - run-stage` step has the `CGO_ENABLED` environment variable set to the proper value.

 Refer to the [stage descriptions](/docs/devsecops?topic=devsecops-cd-devsecops-scripts-stages#cd-devsecops-stage-desc) for a list of stages and their descriptions.

-A typical use case for this feature is to inject environment variables before executing unit tests to provide configuration.
-In this case, the normalized name of the properties would be `ENV_TEST_<a_var>` with `<a_var>` being the name of the exported environment variable to be available for thetest` stage execution.
+A typical use case for this feature is to inject environment variables before running unit tests to provide configuration.
+In this case, the normalized name of the properties would be `ENV_TEST_<a_var>` with `<a_var>` being the name of the exported environment variable to be available for the test` stage execution.

 ###### Example
 {: #devsecops-pipeline-typical-ex}